clarapereira/Zebrafish-VDJ-analysis/README.md

 # Zebrafish-VDJ-analysis

 Code and tutorial for the analysis of V(D)J recombination in the zebrafish, using RNA-Seq data and the [MIXCR tool](https://mixcr.readthedocs.io/en/develop/).
-Here we provide the sequence of the TRB locus, obtained from <REF>, which, as of October 2nd, 2021 had not yet been deposited in the [IMGT](http://www.imgt.org/IMGTrepertoire/LocusGenes/locusdesc/zebrafish/TRD/Danrer_TRDdesc.html) database.
+Here we provide the reference sequence of the zebrafish TRB locus, obtained from [REF], which, as of October 2nd, 2021 had not yet been deposited in the [IMGT](http://www.imgt.org/IMGTrepertoire/LocusGenes/locusdesc/zebrafish/TRD/Danrer_TRDdesc.html) database.

 ## 1. Install MIXCR and add zebrafish TRB sequences